msabramo/kallithea/docs/usage/troubleshooting.rst

 :Q: **Requests hanging on Windows**
 :A: Please try out with disabled Antivirus software, there are some known problems with Eset Anitivirus.
 Make sure
-    you have installed latest windows patches (especially KB2789397).
+    you have installed the latest Windows patches (especially KB2789397).

 .. _virtualenv: http://pypi.python.org/pypi/virtualenv